paulwarren/nzde/dict/K/README.md

 ## kareao

-n. supplejack(See supplejack)
+n. supplejack (See supplejack)

 ## karearea

-n. the indigenous falcon, of which there are three forms: the bush, the eastern, and southern falcons.[ORIGIN: Maori](See bush hawk)
+n. the indigenous falcon, of which there are three forms: the bush, the eastern, and southern falcons.
+[ORIGIN: Maori] (See bush hawk)

 ## kareau

 n.
 (See karaeo)

 ## kareko